 7

 Configure the parameters in the Set New Authentication Password and the Set New Privacy Password panels with the same values that you provided in the WebCT.

-8

 Save your changes and close the form.

 END OF STEPS

-6.4 To configure Wavence SCM NE mediation
+6.4 1 To configure Wavence SCM NE mediation

-6.4.1 I.1 Steps
+6.4.1 eps

 1

-- Choose Administration \rightarrow Mediation from the NFM-P main menu.
+Choose Administration \rightarrow Mediation from the NFM-P main menu.
 The Mediation (Edit) form opens with the General tab displayed.

 2

 Click on the Mediation Security tab.

 3

 Perform one of the following:

 a.
 Click Create to create a new mediation security policy.
 The Mediation Policy (Create) form opens.

 b.
 Choose an existing policy and click Properties.
 The Mediation Policy (Edit) form opens.

 4

 Set the Security Model parameter as SNMP v3 (USM).

-5 Select the SNMPv3 user in the SNMPv3 panel.
+Select the SNMPv3 user in the SNMPv3 panel.

 6

 Retain the default values for all other parameters in the Mediation Policy (Create/Edit) form.

+7

-7 Save your changes and close the form.
+Save your changes and close the form.

-C) OF STEPS
+End OF STEPS

-, or sters